-The Internet has become a vital part of all of our lives and when used well it is a power learning tool.
+The Internet has become a vital part of all of our lives and when used well it is a powerful learning tool.
 Many of our children are more confident users than adults as they navigate their way through the familiar world.
-For parents and carers, this opens up a whole new world of things to be aware of, in particular the need to ensure your child’s safe and responsible use of technology.
+For parents and carers, this opens up a whole new world of things to be aware of, in particular, the need to ensure your child’s safe and responsible use of technology.
 On the links below, you will find lots of useful information about e-safety here at school.
 If you have any queries, please contact the school and speak to a member of the E-Safety team.

 Acceptable Use Agreements